Frank Wolf (politician): Elections

 Wolf's district was significantly redrawn several times during his 34 years in office.
-For his first six terms, he represented a compact Northern Virginia-based district covering Fairfax, Arlington, and Loudoun counties.
+For his first six terms, he represented a compact Northern Virginia-based district covering Fairfax, Arlington, and Loudoun Counties.
 The 1990 redistricting by a Democratic Virginia General Assembly drew heavily Democratic Arlington County into the neighboring 8th District, while drawing the more Democratic portions of Fairfax County into the new 11th district.
 To make up for the loss of population, the 10th was pushed to the west and south to encompass parts of the congressional district held by U.S. Rep. George Allen, which was eliminated to create a black-majority district in accordance with the Voting Rights Act.
 Allen chose not to challenge Wolf, instead running for Governor of Virginia in 1993.
-The district kept approximately the same complexion after the 2000 apportionment by a Republican Virginia General Assembly, but lost territory in the outlying areas of the district to allow for population growth in Fairfax and Loudoun.
-In 2013, the Fairfax portion of the district held about 40 percent of the population, Loudoun county held 30 percent, and the remainder of the district at 30 percent.
+The district kept approximately the same composition after the 2000 apportionment by a Republican Virginia General Assembly, but lost territory in the outlying areas of the district to allow for population growth in Fairfax and Loudoun.
+In 2013, the Fairfax portion of the district held about 40 percent of the population, Loudoun County held 30 percent, and the remainder of the district at 30 percent.

 During his final three terms, Wolf was the only Republican representing a district based in the Washington suburbs on either side of the Potomac River.
 The neighboring 11th district was taken by Democrat Gerry Connolly in 2008, while the last Republican representing a district on the Maryland side, Connie Morella, had been defeated in 2002.

+Family and Relatives

+In 2022 Wolf's grandson, Caleb Max, ran for his seat in the Republican Firehouse Primary for Virginia's then redistricted 10th Congressional District.
+Max was eliminated in round 8 of the ranked choice ballet counting which included 11 candidates total.

 Tenure

-Wolf has been especially prominent in three areas: transportation, human rights, and gambling.
+Wolf was especially prominent in three areas: transportation, human rights, and gambling.
 Before he retired, he was the co-chair of the US Congress Tom Lantos Human Rights Commission, formerly the Human Rights Caucus.

+In 2010, the NRA Political Victory Fund gave him a B+ and the American Civil Liberties Union gave him 13%, dropping to 0% in 2011.
+His pre-2009 ranking from the United States Border Control was 92%.